Blog

 • Purpose: Checks if a container is still running.
 If the probe fails, Kubernetes restarts the container.

-• Use when: You need to manage containers that should be restarted if they fail or become unresponsive.
+• Use when: You need to manage containers that can stall or deadlock and must be restarted to resume functionality.

-• Purpose: Determines if a container is ready to start accepting traffic.
-Kubernetes ensures traffic is not sent to the container until it passes the readiness probe.
+• Purpose: Determines if a container is ready to accept network traffic.
+Kubernetes ensures traffic is not routed to the container until it passes this probe.

-• Purpose: Checks if an application within a container has started.
-If the probe fails, Kubernetes will not apply liveness or readiness probes until it passes.
+• Purpose: Checks if an application within a container has finished starting.
+If configured, liveness and readiness probes are disabled until the startup probe succeeds.

 apiVersion: v1